Di-decay signature of new physics particles at intensity frontier experiments: Experimental set up

-\textbf{Scalars at intensity frontier.} To study the potential of IF experiments to explore scalars using di-decays, we consider three distinct setups -- SHiP~\cite{SHiP:2025ows}, Belle II~\cite{Belle-II:2018jsg}, and the Downstream algorithm at LHCb~\cite{Gorkavenko:2023nbk,Kholoimov:2025cqe} (which we will call Downstream@LHCb throughout the text).
+To study the potential of IF experiments to explore scalars using di-decays, we consider three distinct setups -- SHiP~\cite{SHiP:2025ows}, Belle II~\cite{Belle-II:2018jsg}, and the Downstream algorithm at LHCb~\cite{Gorkavenko:2023nbk,Kholoimov:2025cqe} (which we will call Downstream@LHCb throughout the text).
 The latter two are currently running, while the former has been approved in 2024 and is expected to start operating in 2033.
-Details of our analysis, including the description of the accurate simulation we conducted to perform the study and the experimental setups, are summarized in the Supplemental Material.
+Further details of our analysis, including the description of the accurate simulation we conducted to perform the study and the experimental setups, are summarized in Appendices~\ref{app:experiments} and~\ref{app:event-sampler}.

 SHiP is a proton beam dump experiment with the beam energy $E_{p} = 400\text{ GeV}$ and a projective decay volume separated by a macroscopic distance from the target.
-Detailed simulations show that the searches for decays of FIPs at SHiP will operate in the background-free regime during the full running time of the experiment, which is 15 years~\cite{Aberle:2839677} (see also Supplemental Material).
+Detailed simulations show that the searches for decays of FIPs at SHiP will operate in the background-free regime during the full running time of the experiment, which is 15 years~\cite{Aberle:2839677}.

 Downstream@LHCb is a recently proposed trigger scheme (already implemented in the LHCb system and collecting data) that enables searching for decay events outside the inner LHCb tracker and up to the UT tracker.
 It allows for the simultaneous enlargement of the effective decay volume beyond the inner LHCb tracker and reduces backgrounds, complementing the prompt LHCb searches with the algorithm to explore the parameter space of FIPs.
-The domain of invariant masses $m>2\text{ GeV}$ is expected to be background-free independently of the decay event topology, thanks to the absence of physical resonances above this mass and a huge suppression of combinatorial events~\cite{Kholoimov:2025cqe,LHCB-FIGURE-2025-002}.
+The domain of invariant masses $m>2\text{ GeV}$ is expected to be background-free independently of the decay event topology, thanks to the absence of long-lived physical resonances above this mass and a huge suppression of combinatorial events~\cite{Kholoimov:2025cqe,LHCB-FIGURE-2025-002}.
 The background reduction study for smaller masses is in progress.
 The search may continue until the high luminosity phase of the LHC, with the total luminosity $\mathcal{L} = 300\text{ fb}^{-1}$.